 Workers’ compensation is a compromise between injured workers and employers; the workers comp system removes the employee’s requirement to prove negligence on the part of the employer, and shields the employer from massive lawsuit payouts through personal injury lawsuits.
 On the one hand proving negligence on the part of the employer or overcoming a claim of contributory negligence would be a high burden for most claimants to overcome.
 On the other hand if an employee was seriously injured and the employer was at fault, the economic, non-economic, and punitive damages could bankrupt an employer.

 Workers’ compensation is intended to supplement some of your lost income caused by a work-related injury or illness.
 It will not cover all of your lost wages, but it will help you pay medical bills related to your allowed work injury and keep you and your family above water, rather than face financial ruin as a result of being unable to work.

 As a general rule, workers’ compensation will pay two-thirds (66%) of your lost weekly wages up to the maximum statewide average weekly wage (SAWW) for the year of the date of injury.
 If you are able to work on a part-time basis or at a different job that pays lower wages, your lost wages benefit would be calculated based on the difference between your current income and your pre-injury/illness income.

 There are two types of lost wages benefits available in Ohio:

 - Working wage loss benefits are paid when you return to work but earn less income due to your injury or illness.
 These benefits are available for up to 200 weeks.

 - Non-working wage loss benefits are paid when you are released to return to work with restrictions but cannot find employment.
-In order to qualify for these benefits, you will need to demonstrate that you are making a good faith effort to secure employment.
+To qualify for these benefits, you will need to demonstrate that you are making a good faith effort to secure employment.
 These benefits are available for up to 52 weeks, but receiving benefits past 26 weeks can affect your working wage loss benefits.